named-data/NFD/CONTRIBUTING.md

     they change.
 A good rule of thumb is a maximum length of 65 characters.
--   If including a body, leave a blank line between the first line and the rest, and ensure that it's no longer than 72 characters.
+-   If including a body, leave a blank line between the first line and the rest, and ensure that each line is no longer than 72 characters.
 -   Include Redmine issue numbers.
 The exact syntax is given below.
 -   Be written in an imperative mood.
 E.g. `"Make foo a bar"` and not `"Foo is now a bar"`